wagtail/wagtail/docs/editor_manual/getting_started.md

 ## The Wagtail demo site

-The examples in this document are based on [Torchbox.com](https://torchbox.com).
+The examples in this document are based on [our bakery demo site](https://github.com/wagtail/bakerydemo).
 However, the instructions are general enough as to be applicable to any Wagtail site.

 For the purposes of this documentation we will be using the URL, **www.example.com**, to represent the root (homepage) of your website.